Corporate Governance Statement

 - Evaluating the likelihood and impact of risks becoming a reality as part of that same process and establishing mitigating controls;

-- Embedding risk management and internal control processes in the ongoing operation of all units;
+- Embedding risk management and internal control processes in the ongoing operation of all academic and professional services departments;

 The Audit Committee, on behalf of the Board of Governors, has reviewed the effectiveness of the system of internal control of the University.

-The Board of Governors adheres to the provisions of the Higher Education Code of Governance issued by the Committee of University Chairs.
-There were no significant issues arising during 2016/17 in respect of Corporate Governance.
+The Board of Governors adheres to the provisions of the Higher Education Code of Governance (2014) [as amended] issued by the Committee of University Chairs, and the report of the Board’s effectiveness review during 2017/18 has confirmed this.
+There were no significant issues arising during 2017/18 in respect of Corporate Governance.

 Approved by the Board of Governors 30th November 2018